enthought/mayavi/docs/source/mayavi/installation.rst

 --------------------------------

-If you are not using full, ready-made, scientific Python distribution, you need to satistify Mayavi's requirements.
+If you are not using full, ready-made, scientific Python distribution, you need to satistify Mayavi's requirements (for a step-by-step guide on installing all these under windows, see :ref:`below <step-by-step-window-installation>`.

 Mayavi requires at the very minimum the following packages: